What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

 One of the most hyped uses of NMN is as an anti-aging supplement.
 In cells, higher NAD+ activates sirtuins – proteins associated with DNA repair and longevity.

 In mice, raising NAD+ via NMN reversed certain aspects of aging and even was dubbed a potential “fountain of youth” in animal studies.
+This research highlights the potential for reversing aging by promoting youthful metabolic functions and improving biomarkers associated with aging.
 Some scientists believe NMN could help older cells function more like young cells.

 For example, a small pilot study found that 30 days of NMN supplementation significantly lengthened telomeres (the protective caps on DNA that shorten with age) in both mice and middle-aged humans.